hchiam/learning-css/README.md

     /* ... */
   `;
   ```
+  - If the component being imported (e.g. `Link` in the example above) is instead a styled-component, then make sure that the imported component has `({className})` and `<ComponentBeingImported style={styles} className={className}>`, so that styled-components can take its magically-generated class name from your `Wrapper` and inject it into your component being imported.

 - CSS has different layout modes (like flow, `position`ed, `flex`, `grid`, etc.), and each layout mode decides what each property does (if anything), like whether it ignores `z-index` (flow ignores `z-index`, while `position`ed, `flex`, `grid` respect `z-index`)